Robo-Meister/ai-context-framework/docs/dev/ocr_to_structured_data.md

 support documents that would otherwise be misrouted by pure text similarity or regex heuristics.

+### 3.2 Returning Structured OCR Fields with Spatial Context

+Meeting downstream OCR consumers—such as invoice ingestion systems that expect values plus their on-page position—typically requires augmenting the categorizer with a richer payload than just raw text.
+A practical recipe is:

+1. **Preserve whitespace-aligned text.** Instead of normalising all whitespace, keep the OCR provider's spacing so you can reconstruct columnar layouts (tables, totals blocks).
+Store both the raw text and a "display" version that pads each line with spaces to mirror the original grid.
+Your `ContextItem.payload` might expose `{"text": raw_text, "display_text": formatted_text}`.
+2. **Attach geometric spans per candidate field.** Include bounding boxes or character-offset ranges for key OCR detections (invoice number, line items, totals).
+For example, add `{"field": "invoice_number", "bbox": [x1, y1, x2, y2]}` entries.
+When the categorizer selects a document type, downstream inference can recover both the value and its location.
+3. **Score against layout-aware prototypes.** Seed each category with exemplar snippets that include structured hints (e.g., a JSON blob of expected fields and their spatial relationships).
+Implement a custom `SimilarityScorer` that rewards OCR items whose detected fields align with the exemplar schema—helping distinguish invoices with line-item tables from quotes or purchase orders.
+4. **Emit structured context for inference.** After categorization, package the enriched OCR payload into the fused context so your `AIInferenceEngine` can format the final record.
+For invoices, the inference step can iterate over the `line_items` span list, reconstruct each row's text via the preserved spacing, and output an ordered table alongside header fields such as invoice number and totals.

+These additions let the categorizer maintain spatial fidelity while still benefiting from embedding similarity and metadata signals.

 ## 4. Structured Extraction via Inference Engines

 Inside your `AIInferenceEngine` implementation: